fedarko/strainFlye/README.md

 ## Installation

-Long story short, strainFlye is an ordinary Python package (currently supporting Python 3.6 and 3.7). strainFlye dependends on a few external non-Python tools (e.g. minimap2, Prodigal, SAMtools), also.
+Long story short, strainFlye is an ordinary Python package (currently supporting Python 3.6 and 3.7). strainFlye depends on a few non-Python tools (e.g. minimap2, Prodigal, SAMtools), also.

 ### Installation using conda (recommended)